-Factbox: From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion
+From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion

 (Reuters) - As the coronavirus pandemic threatens to bring U.S. economic activity to a halt, American businesses are jockeying for a financial lifeline from President Donald Trump’s administration and Congress.

-Here is a look at requests to federal or state lawmakers for aid to offset the economic fallout of the pandemic.
+Here is a look at requests to federal or state lawmakers for aid to offset the economic fallout of the coronavirus.

 The National Association of Manufacturers called for the federal government to create a resiliency fund that would include $1.4 trillion in loans to help manufacturers and small businesses.
 The fund would help protect the financial security of the almost 13 million workers in the industry, the group said in a statement on Wednesday.